just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

   * Any time spent rendering services (offered by the company) to clients or customers.
   * Any time administering your work, such as entering timesheets, doing OKRs, updating your work hours in your calendar, and time spent conversing with your team about work (ie, any time on Slack, your work email, Trello) is all billable.
   * Training is only billable if it's requested by the company that you complete specific materials, or you're learning something immediately required to solve a problem in your work.
-  * Lunch break is billable up to half an hour, **if attended with a client or colleague**.
+  * Lunch break is billable up to 30 minutes, **if attended with a client or colleague**.
   * You are expected to continuously develop your judgement to approach problem solving.
 Researching, testing, prototyping, discussing and any other activity you belivieve important for having great results in your work, are all billable activities.
 This includes failed attempts, because those result in necessary learning.
+In general, if you are able to explain to the team how it's helping the company (as opposed to doing it for some other primary reason), then it shoudl be billable.
   * If a client urgently asks for help when you are not already working, record a minimum 30 minutes of work to compensate for the disruption of your time off.
-  * Occasional breaks up to 15 minutes.
+  * 2 daily breaks up to 15 minutes each, are billable.
   * Professional development directly related to what you're working on, creating systems to improve our performance, documenting items in the Ops Manual.
   * Professional development time, requested by the company.